 This 2, 10, and 25 amp lawn mower battery charger is a great unit that allows you to charge your lawn mower battery at different amperages.

-- Has safety protection feature including over voltage, over heat, overtime charging, short circuit, and reverse polarity protection to ensure safety.
+- Has safety protection features including over-voltage, overheat, overtime charging, short circuit, and reverse polarity protection to ensure safety.

 LST Trickle Battery Charger